fansoro/fansoro/content/contact.md

-Title: Contact
+title: Contact
-Description: Morfy is a simple and light-weighted Content Management System
+description: Morfy is a simple and light-weighted Content Management System

 ----